 Note: *** means p value < 0.01.

 According to the exploratory model, Agreeableness consists of eight facets after two facets were eliminated due to weakly loading and hard to interpret items.
-The remaining facets were named Appreciation, Integrity, Low competitiveness, Readiness to give feedback, Search for support, Good faith, Genuineness and Altruism.
+The remaining facets were named Appreciation, Integrity, Low competitiveness, Readiness to give feedback, Search for support, Good faith, Genuineness, and Altruism.

-Conscientiousness consists of nine facets after one facet with item factor loadings less than .30 was excluded, they are: Dominance, Persistence, Self-discipline, Task planning, Goal orientation, Carefulness, Orderliness, Wish to work (to capacity) and Productivity.
+Conscientiousness consists of nine facets after one facet with item factor loadings less than .30 was excluded, they are: Dominance, Persistence, Self-discipline, Task planning, Goal orientation, Carefulness, Orderliness, Wish to work (to capacity), and Productivity.

 Extraversion is formed by nine facets.
 A new facet (Energy) was added in order to tap better the physical component of Extraversion, which was missing in the eight-facet solution.
-The facets are Sociability, Readiness to take risks, Wish for affiliation, Positive attitude, Forcefulness, Communicativeness, Humor, Conviviality and Energy.
+The facets are Sociability, Readiness to take risks, Wish for affiliation, Positive attitude, Forcefulness, Communicativeness, Humor, Conviviality, and Energy.

 Neuroticism (interpreted here as emotional stability) consists of seven facets.
-One facet was dropped due to poor interpretability, and was therefore not included in the subsequent analyses.
-The final set of facets are named Equanimity, Confidence, Carefreeness, Mental balance, Drive, Emotional robustness and Self-attention.
+One facet was dropped due to poor interpretability and was therefore not included in the subsequent analyses.
+The final set of facets are named Equanimity, Confidence, Carefreeness, Mental balance, Drive, Emotional robustness, and Self-attention.

 Openness to experience comprises nine facets.
 One facet was identified as a method factor and eliminated, because it solely contained negatively formulated items and no coherent underlying trait could be identified.
-Furthermore another facet (Intellect) was added, because the remaining facets lacked an intellectual content.
-The facets of Openness are named Creativity, Wish for variety, Open-mindedness, Interest in reading, Artistic interests, Wish to analyze, Willingness to learn, Sensitivity and Intellect.
+Furthermore, another facet (Intellect) was added, because the remaining facets lacked an intellectual content.
+The facets of Openness are named Creativity, Wish for variety, Open-mindedness, Interest in reading, Artistic interests, Wish to analyze, Willingness to learn, Sensitivity, and Intellect.

-The items to each facet are listed in the appendix (A).

 Results of CFA and ESEM

-: All measurement models for the facets fitted well, results are summarized in Table 3.
-In this table models with five items only are presented with their respective model fit.
-The 5-item facets normally outperform the models including all items regarding model fit.
+All measurement models for the facets fitted well, results are summarized in Table 3.

 < Table 3 here caption=“Model fit for each facet”)>